Timur0895/Laravel-Crash/README.md

 #  Laravel-Crash

-This is a Laravel crash course that covers installation, authentication, routes, data, pagination, email functionality and much more
+This is a Laravel crash project that covers installation, authentication, routes, data, pagination, email functionality and much more

 ## Links mentioned in project:
 #### Composer - https://getcomposer.org/